ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-document-changes.dotnet.markdown

-﻿# Changes API : How to subscribe to document changes?
+﻿# Changes API : How to Subscribe to Document Changes

 Following methods allow you to subscribe to document changes: